mdadil00/Brainly/README.md

 # Brainly

-Brainly is a web-app that helps you **save, organize, and visualize your important links, documents, tweets, videos, and more** — all within a clean and customizable dashboard.
-You can call it as your second brain
+Brainly is a web-app that helps you **save, organize, and visualize your important links, documents, tweets, videos, and more** — all with a responsive interface.
+You can call it as your second brain.
+(It is a basic MERN stack project with a potential to reform into a fully fledged personal tool by integrating with ML and searching capabilities)

 ---